scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 project directories.
 This diffing is in place as a fail-safe against uncommitted changes.
 For centralized and distributed systems, diffing is performed through the selfsame command name.
 In the release system (where committing is impossible), diffing takes on the heavy lifting not provided by a more advanced system.
-Here it is performed by using the posix ``diff`` tool with the recursive switch between the ``FLASH_SRC_DIR`` and the clean copy.
+Thus for the relase system diff is performed via the posix ``diff`` tool with the recursive switch between the ``FLASH_SRC_DIR`` and the clean copy.
 The diff operation is executed when the commands are originally run.
 The resultant diff string is stored in the description file, along with the corresponding info.

-The inverse operation to diff, therefore, is patch.
-This is used at reproduce time after checkout to restore the working trees of the temporary repositories to the same state they were in at the setup, build, and run commands original execution.
+The inverse operation to diff is patch.
+This is used at reproduce time after checkout to restore the working trees of the temporary repositories to the same state they were in at the original execution of setup, build, and run.
 While each source control management system has its own patching mechanism, the output of diff always returns a string which is compatible with the posix ``patch`` utility.
-Therefore, for all systems (including release), the ``patch`` program is used.
+Therefore, for all systems  the ``patch`` program is used.

 The above illustrates how version control abstraction may be used to define a set of meta-operations which capture all versioning information provided.
-This even included the case where no formal version control system is used.
+This even included the case where no formal version control system was used.
 It also covers the case of the \`forgetful' user who may not have committed every relevant local change to the repository prior to running a simulation.
-What is more is that the flmake implementation of these abstractions is only a handful of functions that which amount to less than 225 lines of code in Python.
-Though small, this capability is critical to the reproduce command functioning as intended.
+What is more is that the flmake implementation of these abstractions is only a handful of functions.
+These total less than 225 lines of code in Python.
+Though small, this capability is vital to the reproduce command functioning as intended.

 Command Time Machine